Working with Courses

-You can link to a course using the course permalink (for embedding on any web site, email, and so forth).
+You can link to a course using the course shareable link (for embedding on any website, email, and so forth).
 When a student accesses Leganto using the link, they see the reading lists associated with the course (see Finding Reading Lists by Course).

-When a list is associated ro a course, you can find the course permalink by selecting Permalink > To Course in the reading list menu.
+When a list is associated to a course, you can find the course shareable link by selecting Create a shareable link > To Course in the reading list menu.

 Finding Reading Lists by Course

-When accessing Leganto using a course permalink or course CMS link (see Linking to a Course), Leganto presents the list of reading lists associated with the course.
+When accessing Leganto using a course shareable link or course CMS link (see Linking to a Course), Leganto presents the list of reading lists associated with the course.